Pramod858/Terraform-RDS/README.md

 - Ensure your IAM user has the necessary permissions to manage the S3 bucket, EC2 instances, and other AWS resources.
 - The `.gitignore` file should exclude sensitive files like `terraform.tfstate` and `.tfvars`.

+This version of the README ensures clarity without exposing any specific code except where necessary.